Human First

-I set the Human Transformation Project due to a dissatisfaction with what I’ve seen as a commoditisation and reductionist approach to human development.
+The Human First approach was born from a dissatisfaction with what I’ve seen as a commoditisation and reductionist approach to human development.

-The aim is to create a platform to explore what is possible within the field of human transformation.
+The aim is to create a way of thinking that explores what is possible within the field of human transformation.
 The chance to do the deep personal work of self-understanding that can liberate us from habits and patterns of thinking that no longer positively serve our needs.

 This is a chance to bring together the best of the ancient traditions of Buddhism, yoga and Stoicism and combine it with latest research into human psychology and neuroscience.

-The project aims to offer the world what I have discovered through a lifetime of personal exploration and gently pushing physical and mental boundaries to discover and unlock the inherent potential that sits within all of us.
+The Human First approach aims to offer the world what I have discovered through a lifetime of personal exploration and gently pushing physical and mental boundaries to discover and unlock the inherent potential that sits within all of us.

 It offers a chance to stop searching externally for happiness and fulfilment but rather to allow the truth of our humanity to be revealed through conscious reflection, connection with our inner selves and deeper, more meaningful relationship with others.